FikretYilmaz/ractNoteflixApp/README.md

 - [ ]Using the server to save data.
 - [ ]User can like the movies and add them to the like movies
+- [ ]User can do same action for Series

 ## Available Scripts

+Foe installing dependency, in the project directory, you can run:

+### `npm install`

 In the project directory, you can run: